qooxdoo/qooxdoo/docs/mobile/mobile_tablet_switch.md

 ![Tablet Layout in Portrait Mode](tabletLayoutPortrait.png)

-Example for a %{Mobile} application with tablet support
+Example for a Mobile application with tablet support
 -------------------------------------------------------

-Now, that you gained this knowledge about %{Mobile} tablet support, you surely want to create an application using this feature.
+Now, that you gained this knowledge about Mobile tablet support, you surely want to create an application using this feature.

     var manager = new qx.ui.mobile.page.Manager();